 11 The statutes in both states label LLCs organized under them as DO or DAO LLCs, with some variation in the precise related requirements.
 See TENN.
 CODE ANN. § 48-250-103(d) (2022) ("The registered name for a decentralized organization must include wording or abbreviation to denote its status as a decentralized organization, specifically 'DO', 'DAO', 'DAO LLC', or 'DAO LLC'."); WYO.
 STAT.
-ANN. § 17-31-104 (2022) ("The registered name for a decentralized autonomous organization shall include wording or abbreviation to denote its status as a decentralized autonomous organization, specifically 'DAO', 'LAO', or 'DAO LLC.").
+ANN. § 17-31-104 (2022) ("The registered name for a decentralized autonomous organization shall include wording or abbreviation to denote its status as a decentralized autonomous organization, specifically 'DAO', 'LAO', or 'DAO LLC."").

-12 See TENN.
-CODE ANN. § 48-250-103(b) ("A limited liability company formed under the Tennessee Revised Limited Liability Company Act, compiled in chapter 249 of this title, may convert to a decentralized organization by amending its articles of organization to include the statement described in subsection (c)."); WYO.
+12 See Tenn.
+Code Ann. § 48-250-103(b) ("A limited liability company formed under the Tennessee Revised Limited Liability Company Act, compiled in chapter 249 of this title, may convert to a decentralized organization by amending its articles of organization to include the statement described in subsection (c)."); WYO.
 STAT.
+ANN. § 17-31-104(b) (2022) ("A limited liability company formed under the Wyoming Limited Liability Company Act, W.S.
+17-29-101 through 17-29-1102, may convert to a decentralized autonomous organization by amending its articles of organization to include the statement required by subsections (a) and (c) of this section and W.S.
+17-31-106.").

-ANN. § 17-31-104(b) (2022) ("A limited liability company formed under the Wyoming Limited Liability strictures of the default fiduciary duties under operative principles of LLC law outside the DAO LLC context.13
+strictures of the default fiduciary duties under operative principles of LLC law outside the DAO LLC context.13

-• More broadly (and relatedly), were legislators in Tennessee and Wyoming aware of, and did they give due consideration to, public policy rationales for retaining default fiduciary duties in LLCs and for prohibiting the elimination of fiduciary duties in LLCs, especially given the ability of existing LLCs to convert to DAO LLCs?
+More broadly (and relatedly), were legislators in Tennessee and Wyoming aware of, and did they give due consideration to, public policy rationales for retaining default fiduciary duties in LLCs and for prohibiting the elimination of fiduciary duties in LLCs, especially given the ability of existing LLCs to convert to DAO LLCs?
 Did these lawmakers appreciate the formative role that fiduciary duties may play in incentivizing people to pool their human and financial and social capital to form and maintain businesses?